 About Red Circle:Red Circle Authors Limited is a specialist publishing and communications company that conducts bespoke projects on behalf of a carefully selected and curated group of leading Japanese authors.
 Red Circle showcases Japan’s best creative writing.
 For more information on Red Circle, Japanese literature, and Red Circle authors please visit: www.redcircleauthors.com.

 About Randy Taguchi:

-Randy Taguchi is Japan’s so-called Internet Queen and was the country's first major net-author.
-Over a number of years she has transformed herself from an advertising executive into one of Japan’s leading novelists and essayists.
+Randy Taguchi is Japan’s first major net-author who has transformed herself from an advertising executive into one of Japan’s leading novelists and essayists.
 She has an astute understanding of and interest in popular Japanese culture picking up on and writing about emerging cultural trends, fads and controversial issues that resonate with readers in print and online.